Pollinator supportive trees

 - The Arbor Day Foundation maintains a list of trees that are good for pollinators

-- Heather Holm created a lovely table that lists pollinator friendly trees and their bloom time.
+- Heather Holm created a lovely table that lists pollinator-friendly trees and their bloom time.

-- The Ohio State University has a fact sheet (ENT-71) on Ohio Trees for Bees.
+- The Ohio State University has a fact sheet (ENT-71) on Ohio trees for bees.

 Learn how to plant and care for trees by watching the Trees for bees: from planting to pruning with Mike Connor webinar recording.